Your Product Analysis:

 Spraying Yard with Carbaryl 4L

-• Step 1: Determine how much Carbaryl 4L you will need for you application by calculating the square footage of the area you will be treating.
-You can do this by measuring and multiplying the length times width (length x width = square footage).
+• Step 1: Determine how much Carbaryl 4L you will need for your application by measuring the square footage of the treatment area.
+Find the square footage by measuring the length and width of the treatment area in feet, then multiply them together (length x width = square footage).
 Carbaryl 4L is mixed at a rate of 0.5 to 3 oz. per gallon of water to treat a 1,000 sq. ft.
 The specific rate varies depending on the site being treated and the insect being targeted.
-For example, if you measured 3,000 sq. ft. of turfgrass to treat for ticks, the rate is 0.75 fl. oz. per 1,000 sq. ft. so you will need 2.25 fl. oz. of Carbaryl 4L mixed in 3 gallons of water.
+For example, if you measured 3,000 sq. ft. of turfgrass to treat for ticks, the rate is 0.75 fl. oz. per 1,000 sq. ft. so that you will need 2.25 fl. oz. of Carbaryl 4L mixed in 3 gallons of water.

 • Step 2: Fill your selected sprayer halfway with the required amount of water, then add the correct amount of Carbaryl 4L based on your calculations.
-Fill the sprayer the rest of the way with the remaining half of water and close the lid.
-Agitate the sprayer until the solution is well-mixed and then you are ready to spray.
+Fill the sprayer the rest of the way with the remaining half of the water and close the lid.
+Agitate the sprayer until the solution is well-mixed, and you are ready to spray.

-• Step 3: Apply the product according to labeled directions in the areas where you are having pest infestations.
+• Step 3: Apply the product according to the labeled directions in the areas where you have pest infestations.
 Completely cover foliage right before the point of runoff.
 Repeat application as needed to keep pests away.

 Where to Use

-Carbaryl 4L Insecticide is meant to only be for outdoor use to control pests around crops, trees and turf.
-You can treat areas outside of residences, places of business, hospitals, golf courses and anywhere you have insects that are doing damage to outdoor plants.
+Carbaryl 4L Insecticide is meant to control pests around crops, trees, and turf outdoors.
+You can treat areas outside residences, places of business, hospitals, golf courses, and anywhere you have insects that damage outdoor plants.

 When to Use

-Use Carbaryl 4L Insecticide upon recognizing a pest infestation around your yard or if you notice turf or tree damage.
-This is typically around the spring and summer months when pest activity is very high.
+Use this product if you recognize a pest infestation in your yard or if you notice turf or tree damage.
+Pest activity is typically very high during the spring and summer months.

 Safety Information

-Carbaryl 4L is safe to use when applied according to label directions.
-Be sure to wear proper personal protective equipment (PPE) when applying.
-Keep pets and children away from treated outdoors areas until the product has completely dried.
+Carbaryl 4L is safe to use around children and pets when applied according to the product label instructions.
+Always wear the proper personal protective equipment (PPE) when mixing and applying this product.

 Special Considerations

-Where a dosage range is indicated for labeled rates, use the lower rate on light to moderate infestations, young plants and early instars and use the higher rate on heavy infestations, mature plants and advanced instars and adults.
+Where a dosage range is indicated for labeled rates, use the lower rate on light to moderate infestations, young plants, and early instars, and use the higher rate on heavy infestations, mature plants, advanced instars, and adults.

 AvailabilityOnline